EE27 Board for Large Signal Transformers

 Introduction

-All in all, the number of versions and things you can do with those, is incredible high, and we see users do two things with these transformers: Avoid it, because it's too difficult, or copy something which they know it works.
-That can be something from the internet, or a self made application by using the data sheet.
-However this stays difficult to do, and it does not reach all interested users.
-This is really a pity, and hopefully these programmable boards will help to overcome this.
+All in all, the number of versions and things you can do with those, is incredible high.
+Perhaps because of all this many possibilities, we see users often just copy something which they believe it works.
+That can be something from the internet, or an application from the data sheet.
+However this stays a difficult decision.
+So hopefully these programmable boards will encourage you, to try out some more different configurations.

 Moreover, in case you want to change the windings ratio, you do not need to take all the wiring off any more, and re-solder all wires.
 With the EE27 board, the solder jumpers are very easy to remove and the transformer can be re-programmed.

 If some special applications give a better square wave response, with termination of the outputs, the data sheet will say so.
 It works always best when this is attached directly to the transformer.
 For these parts , if they are needed, we reserved a place on the EE27 board.
-There are four pads, Z1, Z2, L1 and L2 reserved for this.
-If so it will normally be one resistor from Z1 to L2, and one from Z2 to L2, while L2 is connected via the matrix to signal ground.
-This is prepared in the programming table, there is no need to find this out yourself.
+There are four solder islands, Z1, Z2, L1 and L2 , reserved for this.
+If so it will normally be one resistor from Z1 to L2, and one from Z2 to L2.
+While L2 is connected via the matrix to signal ground.
+Also this you don't need to find out yourself, it is prepared in the programming table.